giantswarm/envctl/README.md

 *   **Teleport Integration:** Uses your existing `tsh` setup for Kubernetes access.
 *   **Shell Completion:** Provides dynamic command-line completion for cluster names (Bash & Zsh).

+## Releases 📦

+Releases are automatically created when pull requests are merged into the main branch.
+Each merged PR triggers a new release with an incremented version number.
+Pre-built binaries for multiple platforms (Linux, macOS, Windows) are available for download from the [Releases page](https://github.com/giantswarm/envctl/releases).

 ## Prerequisites 📋

 Before using `envctl`, ensure you have the following installed and configured: